PKUSEG: A Toolkit for Multi-Domain Chinese Word Segmentation

 Recently, there arise several public segmentation toolkits, such as jieba, HanLP, and so on.
 For efficiency, they are built on traditional segmentation models, like perceptron~\cite{conf/acl/ZhangC07} or CRF, rather than time-consuming neural networks.
 These toolkits only provide a single coarse-grained segmentation model, mostly trained on news domain data.
 In real-world applications, the domain of text varies and the text from different domains has different domain-specific segmentation rules.
 This increases the difficulty of segmentation and drops the performance of existing toolkits on text from various domains.

 To address this challenge, we propose a multi-domain segmentation toolkit, PKUSEG, based on the work of \citet{DBLP:conf/acl/SunWL12}: We adopt a fast and high-precision model CRF as implementation.
 PKUSEG includes multiple pre-trained domain-specific segmentation models.
-Since some domains may be of low resources, we use pre-training technique to improve the quality of segmentation.
+Since some domains may be of low resources, we use a pre-training technique to improve the quality of segmentation.
 We first pre-train a coarse-grained model on a mixed corpus, including millions of data from news and web domains.
 Then, we fine-tune the coarse-grained model on specific domain data to get fine-grained models.
-In addition to provided segmentation models, PKUSEG also allows users to train a new model on their own domain data.
-Furthermore, POS tagging is supported in PKUSEG to adapt to various scenarios.
-Experimental results show that PKUSEG achieves high performance on multi-domain datasets.